arxanchain/wallet-sdk-py/README.md

 ### shell command

-If you want use shell command, you need to install golang and you should've configured your GOPAH environment variable.
+If you want use shell command, you need to install golang and you should've configured your GOPATH environment variable.

 ```sh
 $ cd scripts